GenravenGenesys/genesys/README.md

 File only needs to define the connection string as MONGODB_URI.

 MongoDB
-Currently using Atlas provided by MongoDB, which will hold 256MB of data.
+Currently using Atlas provided by MongoDB, which will hold 512MB of data for free.
 The application can also be used by a local or docker version using a different connection string.
 Guide for creating an Atlas Cluster: https://www.mongodb.com/docs/atlas/getting-started/